deondigital/api-client/Readme.md

 ### Unreleased

-* Remove `Pseudo` and replace it with `ExternalObject` which is equivalent except that it doesn't require the specification of "bound names" which was an ill-defined concept.
+* Remove `Pseudo` and replace it with `ExternalObject` which is equivalent except that it doesn't require the specification of "bound names".
 * Change `ContractId` to `Contract` everywhere for consistency with `Agent`.
 * Remove `ContractIdentifier` and `AgentIdentifier`.
-Where type safety is wanted, use `ExternalObject.Contract` and `ExternalObject.Agent`.
+Where type safety is wanted, use `ExternalObject.StringContract` and `ExternalObject.StringAgent`.

 ### [11.0.0] - 2019-09-27